Frinkets/rsschool-cv/cv.md

 8. I listened to the Basic Computer Science course and successfully completed the course website development with HTML, CSS & 9.
 JavaScript in IT-Academy, i also learn JS on codeacademy and do tasks on codewars.
 Use Udemy to learn JS too.
 All my         projects: my GitHub.

-10. I graduated school, and successfully completed the course website development with HTML, CSS & JavaScript in IT - Academy.
+10. I graduated school, and successfully completed the course website development with HTML, CSS & JavaScript in IT-Academy.
 11. According to training.by my English level is B1(Intermediate).